Frequently Asked Fall Fest Questions

 What type of payment do you accept?

 We accept cash, business checks, Visa, MasterCard, American Express and Discover.
 Sorry, no personal checks.
-An ATM is available on the farm during Fall Festival.
+An ATM is available in the General Store during Fall Festival.

 What is your cancellation policy?

-A refund for your campfire site booking will only be issued if cancellation is received at least 48 hours in advance or Anderson Farms closes the day of your scheduled event.
+A refund for your campfire site or Pavilion Rental booking will only be issued if cancellation is received at least 48 hours in advance or Anderson Farms closes the day of your scheduled event.

 How is the corn maze created?

 We debate the design of the maze every year for about 6 months, and then we let Jim Anderson have his way.
 Our maze designer, Shawn Stolworthy of Mazeplay in Firth, ID comes out to our farm every year in early June and cuts the maze.
 Shawn is the person with the GPS technical know-how to actually get the maze designed and cut when the corn is 6” tall.
-He puts the satellite dish and computer on his tractor and goes to work.
+He puts the GPS system on his tractor and goes to work.
 It takes only ONE day to cut our 30-acre corn maze with its 9 miles of trail!!

 How big is the maze?

 The maze consists of 4 separate mazes.
 Together they total over 8 miles of trail across 30+ acres.
 To put that into perspective, an acre is a little smaller than a football field!

 Each maze contains 6 numbered stations that correspond to the numbered boxes at the bottom of the maze map that you receive at the ticket booth.
 When you arrive at a maze station, use the paper punch attached to the post to punch the correct box on your map.
 Race other members of your party to complete all the punches!